lejenome/lejenome.github.io/_posts/2014-11-04-syteup-creating-basic-plugin-segment.md

 Here, we will add Segment support to Syteup.

 Segment is "a customer data hub".
-It makes it easy to integrate third-party tools (analytics, advertising,...) to your application throw a all-in-one single library.
+It makes it easy to integrate third-party tools (analytics, advertising,...) to your application throw an all-in-one single library.

-To add Segment plugin support to Syteup, we needs just 3 simple steps:
+To add Segment plugin support to Syteup, we need just 3 simple steps:

 1- create `plugins/segment.js` plugin code file that will export the plugin module to the window object: